The Challenge

 Quick Facts:

-- Nationally, more than half of black households and 46% of Hispanic households are unbanked or underbanked, compared to less than 20% of white households.
+• Nationally, 36% of Black households and 33.4% of Hispanic households are unbanked or underbanked, compared to less than 12% of white households.

 Why do basic transaction accounts matter?